Tatro009/README-Generator/README.md

 # README Generator

 ## Description
 The README Generator is a command-line application that dynamically generates a professional README.md file based on user input.
 It prompts the user for information about their application repository and generates a high-quality README.md file with sections including Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.
+Video demonstration can be found here [README Generator Demo](https://app.screencastify.com/v3/watch/WL46DzDLXuk3oOPqDUOQ).

 ## Table of Contents
 - [Installation](#installation)